-Establish Sout h Ribble Together Hubs: Agreeing plans Amber Consultation opportunities with stakeholders to develop action plans for each neighbourhood hub area have been impacted by the ongoing restrictions.
-Public meetings which were forecast to take place in February 2021 have been delayed Members have re-visited projects contained in action plans to ensure that progress can be made in compliance with COVID restrictions. restrictions.
-Public nave been delayed.
-Actions Plan - What will be done: There are no public meetings being planned for 2021, therefore methods of communication and engagement to be used includ The distribution of an e-newsletter via email, social me (where necessary); Facebook page for each Community Hub area; Local Facebook groups (e.g. Leyland Hub, Proud to be e: dia or printed
+Establish Sout Agreeing plans Amber Consultation opportunities with stakeholders to develop action plans for each neighbourhood hub area have been impacted by the ongoing restrictions.
+Public meetings which were forecast to take place in February 2021 have been delayed Members have re-visited projects contained in action plans to ensure that progress can be made in compliance with COVID restrictions.
+Actions Plan - What will be done: There are no public meetings being planned for 2021, therefore methods of communication and engagement to be used included.
+The distribution of an e-newsletter via email, social mee (where necessary); Facebook page for each Community Hub area; Local Facebook groups (e.g. Leyland Hub, Proud to be le: edia or printed

-Establish a You uth Council: By working with for young people schools to promote democracy and design a model that works e.
-Amber Issue: In quarter three a project team has been established and best has been undertaken.
-However, the current restrictions have c challenges with the logistics of engaging young people in the d Council model, particularly within schools. reated additional Actions Plan - What will be done: To bring the project back on track other options are being deve preparatory work to take place over the summer so that engag start within schools from September 2021.
-This focussed activ project back on track and ensure that the project achieves its o encouraging democratic awareness and participation amongst ement work can vity will bring the overall objective of
+Establish a Youth Council: By working with for young people Amber Issue: In quarter three a project team has been established and best has been undertaken.
+However, the current restrictions have challenges with the logistics of engaging young people in the council model, particularly within schools. reated additional Actions Plan - What will be done: To bring the project back on track other options are being developed with preparatory work to take place over the summer so that engagement work can start within schools from September 2021.
+This focussed activity will bring the project back on track and ensure that the project achieves its overall objective of encouraging democratic awareness and participation amongst young people.